rtft/nix-config/readme.md

     - [ ] Find a good cursor
     - [ ] Font setup
 - [ ] Consider using snowfall lib
+- [ ] Consider changing default.nix files for better file search
+- [ ] Remove stylix from base flake
-- [ ] Consider not using home-manager independently
+- [X] Consider not using home-manager independently
-    - [ ] Would need to split up stylix
+    - [X] Would need to split up stylix
+    - Thinking it's better not to for better use on non nixos systems
 - [ ] AwesomeWM for systems that work better on X (Nvidia, VMs)
     - [ ] Bling
     - [ ] Rubato